goluckyryan/SOLARIS_Analyzer/README.md

 ├── SOLARIS.sh // bash script to define some env variable and functions

-├── armory // analysis codes, independent from experiment.
+├── Armory // analysis codes, independent from experiment.

-├── Cleopatra // Swaper for DWBA code Ptolomey
+├── Cleopatra // Swaper for DWBA code Ptolomey and simulation

 ├── data_raw // should be the symbolic link to the raw data, created by SetUpNewExp